cyberbotics/webots-doc/guide/the-user-interface.md

 The `Fullscreen` item enables and disables displaying the 3D window on the entire screen.

-The `Virtual Reality Headset` submenu allows you to use a virtual reality headset such as HTC Vive or Oculus Rift to view the simulation.
+The `Virtual Reality Headset` submenu allows you to use a virtual reality headset such as the HTC Vive or Oculus Rift to view the simulation.
 The `Enable` item allows you to switch the simulation view to the headset.
 The `Track headset position` and `Track headset orientation` items specifies if the headset position and orientation should be tracked and applied to the viewpoint.
-The `View left eye`, `View right eye` and `Empty view` radio buttons allows you to choose what should be displayed in the simulation view, you can either see the left eye image, right eye image or nothing.
+The `View left eye`, `View right eye` and `Empty view` radio buttons allow you to choose what should be displayed in the simulation view.
+You can either see the left eye image, right eye image or nothing.
 The headset installation procedure is described [here](computer-peripherals.md).

 > **Note**: